statebox/nll-spec/README.md

 # NLL

-Compact binary encoding of list of list of numbers, using (signed) varints.
+A compact encoding of list of list of numbers, using (signed) varints.

 ### Specification